PurvishK/Motion-Control-System/README.md

 This project is a mouse simulation system that mimics your hand movements and gestures to carry out all the actions your mouse would normally carry out.
 Simply put, a camera records your video, and you may move the cursor, make a left click, right click, drag, select, and up and down scroll depending on your hand motions.

+# Objective

+The objective of the resulting application is to serve as an alternative for mouses and remotes for navigating or interacting with the UI of a computer.
+The application can be run on any system with python installed, given that it has a webcam and meets the minimum requirements that will be stated in one of the upcoming sections.
+The application is also meant to increase the ease for physically disabled people.